 Instead of the Needle

 If there were a way to have your fillers injected with less pain, less downtime, less risk and less or no bruising, would opt for that choice?
 That choice IS available.
 Micro-Cannula filler injections IS the new standard of care.
+Dr. Gallo* is the only one in the area that has been performing this procedure on his patients since its US FDA approval in 2011.

 Why are other doctors or ‘medical spas’ in the area not using this amazing new technique?
 As with any new aesthetic advancement, Europe and Canada are always far ahead of the US.
 Once FDA approved in the US, west coast physicians are usually the first to offer a new procedure to their patients.
 It can then take several years before any new technology makes its way to the east coast.
 Because Dr. Gallo attends many lectures and training seminars each year on the west coast, he is always aware of the latest science and breakthroughs.
 Also, with the micro-cannula it does take longer to inject fillers as compared to the sharp needle, which may deter some injectors.
 Dr. Gallo takes his time as patient comfort, safety and satisfaction is most important to him.
 Less pain, less downtime, less risk and usually NO bruising.. why would any injector chose NOT use the micro-cannula ?